 In a perfect world, everyone would get exactly what they pay for.
 Unfortunately, we don’t live in a perfect world.
 Nowhere is this more evident than when you have to deal with your insurance company.
-You can go years of loyally paying premium after premium to financially protect yourself against an injury or catastrophe, only to have your insurance company deny your claim when one finally happens.
+You can pay premium after premium for years to financially protect yourself against an injury or catastrophe, only to have your insurance company deny your claim when one finally happens.

 The whole point of an insurance company is to cover you if something bad happens.
 This is the only reason why we pay insurance premiums.
 But when it comes time for insurance companies to step in and fulfill their own obligations, they drag their feet and look for any way possible to avoid providing the financial protection they said they’d provide.
 It doesn’t matter how they said they treat their policyholders, when they were trying to get you to sign up for their insurance: When it comes time for them to step forward and honor your claim, you’ll realize that they are just another business, out to make money.
 And one great way for them to make money is to pay as little as possible to cover claims.